AcademicsSchools CentersCenter For Psychedelic StudiesPsychedelic-Assisted Therapies Certificate

 This retreat begins in the evening of May 14, and concludes at noon on May 18.
 Travel and lodging costs for this retreat are not included in the certificate program tuition.
 Participants are responsible for arranging their own travel and lodging in the Boulder area.
 Naropa provides on-site breakfast, catered lunch and refreshments.

-All 2025 retreats and practicums will be held in person.
-In order to mitigate the risk of COVID-19, Naropa University strongly encourages all participants to be vaccinated against COVID-19.
+All certificate program retreats and education events will be held in person.
 Please see “Considerations Regarding COVID-19” on the Certificate Policies Page for more information.
-Please note that Naropa does not allow the use of unauthorized substances, including psychedelic compounds, during any retreat event.
+Please note that Naropa does not allow the use of unauthorized substances, including psychedelics, during any in-person event.

 Affinity Opportunities